 The approach needed for the new 'around the corner" design education would be a design challenge as a whole, not as disjointed pieces borrowed from different old methodologies.
 Wang notes 'there is a feeling among many design educators, that today the discipline has reached a crisis in its development, and that change is needed immediately in the way that design educators articulate their epistemology and their methodology'.
-20 characteristics of great value to teams dealing with complex, ill-formed problems.
-Together, the characteristics of design and science thinking form a set of complementary thought processes able to add considerable strength to the advisory task.
-Providing design-thinking in an advisory capacity to governmental and institutional leaders will require an evolution in design education, design research and design professional activities.
-For design education, new programs must be designed that bring the best of design-thinking into the new context of policy planning.
-New content will be necessary; new processes must be developed and taught; and new ways of working will have to be learned.22

-In the learning action, as argued by Gottardo and Martino, not only the educators implement their research improving their knowledge, but also the learners make their own research: this is one of the learning methods where the learner can be more involved, actively, and emotionally.21
+In the learning action, as argued by Gottardo and Martino, not only the educators implement their research improving their knowledge, but also the learners make their own research: this is one of the learning methods where the learner can be more involved, actively, and emotionally.